 Try asking more open-ended questions to get your children thinking.
 Even silly questions can spark the imagination!
 What would happen if the sun never set?
 What if we lived under the sea?
 What would a cat say to a dog if they could communicate?
 What if our house was made of an apple?
 Look around you for ideas and delve into the unknown!

 Next, I would take the opportunity to read!
 Bring a book to the park and spend the afternoon having a picnic and reading together.
 You could bring teddies too and read to them!
 Take turns to read pages and don’t forget to ask your children questions about the book to keep them engaged.
 There are plenty of great new books out there so take a trip to the library or local bookshop to find some books that will excite your child.
-Here are a couple of good websites which give recommendations for summer 2019:

 Here’s our list of recommended books, all suggested to us by children we know:

 If you’ve encouraged creative thinking and started reading some books, your children’s minds should be opening up to the idea of writing their own story.
 Find them a notebook and pencil which they could carry around with them to jot down ideas.
 Look around you for a few days and try to work with your children to come up with a storyline.
 Think about who the main characters could be; try and sketch them so that they become easier to describe later on.
 Where will the story take place?
 Will the story start with some action or will it start with a description of the character and setting?
 It’s good to try to map out the plot together, so that your children don’t feel too overwhelmed.
 Are they going to write a short story, or could it turn into a couple of chapters of an adventure book?
 One of my most memorable and enjoyable creative writing experiences was when I wrote “The Adventures of Lucy Leek” at the end of year 6.
 See if you can give your child this opportunity to produce something that they will remember in years to come!
 Please do let us know how you get on!